-- A visitor programme will attract high-profile international theorists to the UK.
-The aim is to foster new world leading collaborations and to provide contact with local UK experimenters. - Regular bi-annual theory meetings will be held at the three theory institutions to discuss advances within the community, with participation from experimenter.
+- Training of students on advanced theoretical topics, with one TALENT school hosted and more planned. - A visitor programme has attracted high-profile international theorists to the UK.
+The aim is to foster new world leading collaborations and to provide contact with local UK experimenters. - Regular bi-annual theory meetings are held at the three theory institutions to discuss advances within the community, with participation from experimenter.
 A key goal is to increase the interactions and collaborations between the UK experimental and theory communities.